pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 1 directory, 2 files
 ```

 The minimal tool created from the notebook is ready.
-We can preview it locally with `planemo`:
+One can preview it locally with `planemo`:

 ```bash
 planemo serve ./tooldir